HuangStanley050/super-duper-parakeet/content/blog/epic-react-performance/index.md

 > need to.
 Often we memoize these with `React.memo`, and we could do that to all
 > the components in our app, but there are two problems with this:

+1. It increases the complexity of our app (because we have to start using `useCallback` and `useMemo` for literally everything to take advantage of that, meaning you have a bunch of dependency arrays to manage).
+2. React's still doing a bunch of work to check whether these components should be re-rendered.

+So how do we fix this?
+What if we just put less of our state in the global store?
+This is called colocation and it's a really great way to both improve performance and maintenance of our app at the same time.

 ### Production Performance Monitoring